postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 Once you allowlist this IP address, the collection backup integration will be able to connect to your private network.

 > The **Backup a collection (custom domain)** integration requires the ability to reach the static IP address `3.212.102.200` from the network where your GitHub Enterprise Server instance is hosted.
-If your server instance is in a VPC, you may need to change the VPC's network access control list or rules.
+If your server instance is in a virtual private cloud (VPC), you may need to change the VPC's network access control list or rules.

 ## Troubleshooting the GitHub integration